influxdata/docs-v2/content/influxdb/cloud/api-guide/client-libraries/go.md

 ---
 title: Go client library
-seotitle: InfluxDB Go client library
+seotitle: Use the InfluxDB Go client library
 list_title: Go
 description: >
-  Use the Go client library to interact with InfluxDB.
+  Use the InfluxDB Go client library to interact with InfluxDB.
 menu:
   influxdb_cloud:
     name: Go